complexza/complex-gunrange/README.md

 * More Effects when doing the test.
 * More Customization

-## Original Idea / Snippets by Just Ency
+## Original Idea / Snippets by Just Evy
 [](https://github.com/justevy/shootingrange)https://github.com/justevy/shootingrange